Yamaha YMF7xx: DS-XG family

 A PCI Yamaha XG sound card with a YMF724E-V chipset.

 Another Yamaha XG sound card with YMF724E-V chipset.

 The last model number for controller chips used on ISA bus cards is 719; chips used on PCI cards start at 720 and higher.
 Chips for PCI bus standalone adapters are marked YMF7x4, while on-board or embedded systems are marked YMF7x0.
-The DS-XG series features hardware-assisted XG MIDI synthesis with either 32- or 64-note polyphony, full-duplex playback and recording at any samplerate (internally upsampled to 48 kHz), external game controller and MIDI interface, and a legacy block for DOS application support.
+The DS-XG series features hardware-assisted XG MIDI synthesis with either 32- or 64-note polyphony, full-duplex playback and recording at any sample rate (internally upsampled to 48 kHz), external game controller and MIDI interface, and a legacy block for DOS application support.

 The DS-XG family processors were used in many inexpensive (sub-$50) soundcards.
 Relative performance was good despite the typical low cost.
 The cards were usually equipped with good quality 18-bit Digital-to-Analogue Converters, providing similar low noise and harmonic distortion levels to those found in semi-professional hardware.

 The XG synthesizer on the DS-XG series features not only basic XG System Level 1, but also some of the MU-50 additions, and can reproduce most musical data previously programmed for the popular DB50XG daughterboard.
 YMF7x4 cards shipped with a 2 MB bank of 8-bit samples by default, which must be loaded into system RAM during booting.
 Neither the resolution nor content of the sample bank are hardware limitations.
 A user can load their own banks using third-party tools to further improve sound quality or completely change the set of instruments.
 As with most other XG standard tone generators, YMF7x4 can switch itself into TG300B mode, which is an emulation of the Roland GS standard that allows adequate playback of musical data bearing the GS logo.